alextsfox/academic-kickstart/content/post/rTREES/index.md

 Below, I'll explain how to interact with the command line interface: how to create environments, install R, and install certain packages.

 ## Start Anaconda
+We'll be using the command line, not the GUI ("Anaconda Navigator").
+Make sure that Anaconda Navigator is not running when you do any of this.
 Once anaconda has been installed, open up a terminal and type `conda --version`.
-This hopefully should show that you have the latest version (22.11.1 or 23.1.0 or something? not sure)
+This hopefully should show that you have the latest version (23.3.1 as of May 10, 2023).
+If your version is much lower than this, update conda: `conda update -n base -c defaults conda` and indicate yes on any prompts.
+It might take a few minutes to update.
+You might have to close and reopen the terminal.
+Check the version again.
+It should have changed.
+If the version is the same, something might be wrong with you anaconda installation.
+Let Alex know.

 You should also see, next to your username, the word "base": mine says `(base) alex@Alexs-MacBook-Pro ~ %`.